Postprandial somnolence: Cytokines

 Cytokines are somnogenic and are likely key mediators of sleep responses to infection and food.
-Some proinflammatory cytokines correlate with daytime sleepiness.
+Some pro-inflammatory cytokines correlate with daytime sleepiness.

-Myths about the causes of post-prandial somnolence
+Myths about the causes of postprandial somnolence

 Cerebral blood flow and oxygen delivery

 Although the passage of food into the gastrointestinal tract results in increased blood flow to the stomach and intestines, this is achieved by diversion of blood primarily from skeletal muscle tissue and by increasing the volume of blood pumped forward by the heart each minute.
 The flow of oxygen and blood to the brain is extremely tightly regulated by the circulatory system and does not drop after a meal.

 Turkey and tryptophan

 A common myth holds that turkey is especially high in tryptophan, resulting in sleepiness after it is consumed, as may occur at the traditional meal of the North American holiday of Thanksgiving.
 However, the tryptophan content of turkey is comparable to chicken, beef, and other meats, and does not result in higher blood tryptophan levels than other common foods.
-Certain foods, such as soybeans, sesame and sunflower seeds, and certain cheeses, are high in tryptophan.
+Certain foods, such as soybeans, sesame and sunflower seeds, and certain cheeses, are also high in tryptophan.
 Whether it is possible or not that these may induce sleepiness if consumed in sufficient quantities has yet to be studied.